Home Business & Other LaTeX Cookbook - Second Edition

 \renewcommand{\raggedsignature}{\raggedright}

-The preceding code also belongs to the preamble.
+The code just shown also belongs to the preamble.

 Adding enclosures

-If you wish to add enclosures to your letter, it's a common practice to mention them.
-You can do this by inserting an \encl command right before the \end{letter} command:
+If you would like to add enclosures to your letter, it’s common to mention them.
+You can do this by inserting an \encl command right before \end{letter}:

 \encl{Curriculum vitae, certificates}

-You can change the default encl: if you like by modifying the corresponding variable before calling the \encl option:
+You can change the default encl: option if you like by modifying the corresponding variable before calling the \encl command:

 \setkomavar*{enclseparator}{Attached}